Madkhix/computer-number-guessing-game/README.md

 ## Unity de-Arayüzle Sayi Tahmin Oyunu
-Unity ile Pc'nin 1 ile 1500 arasında aklımızda tuttuğumuz  sayıyı  bulmasını içeren arayüzlü bir sayı tahmin oyunu...

-Not:Amatör bir Yazılımcıyım...
+A distributed number guessing game with Unity that involves the PC finding the number we keep in mind between 1 and 1500.

 # Edit:
-"Oyunyoneticisi"  ismi değitişti

-yeni ismi : "sahneyonetici"
+The name "Oyunyoneticisi" has been changed

+new name: "sahneyonetici"

-Rasgale Tahim eklendi
+Random Tahim added

-# Oyunun Geçiştirme Süreci
+# The Transition Process of the Game

 ![oyun](https://user-images.githubusercontent.com/41707639/55347266-0fac1a00-54bd-11e9-8e1f-331866ccef5c.PNG)
 ![kazan](https://user-images.githubusercontent.com/41707639/55347281-19ce1880-54bd-11e9-8d2e-c39afd7fc279.PNG)